-- 32. As for all exceptions, these situations must be interpreted restrictively.
+32. As for all exceptions, these situations must be interpreted restrictively.
 The provisions may not be interpreted broadly such as to conclude, for example, that any technical body could be equated to a "technical bod[y], as determined by the Secretary-General" within the meaning of Staff Rule 11.2(b).
 Similarly, not every formal panel can be likened to a "technical body".
-Therefore, an analogy cannot be drawn to determine whether the investigation panel in this case constitutes a "technical body". (footnote omitted) - 33.
-Ms. Faust argues that she was exempt from the requirement of submitting a request for management evaluation as a prerequisite to invoking the jurisdiction of the UNDT.
+Therefore, an analogy cannot be drawn to determine whether the investigation panel in this case constitutes a "technical body". (footnote omitted)

+- 33. Ms. Faust argues that she was exempt from the requirement of submitting a request for management evaluation as a prerequisite to invoking the jurisdiction of the [Dispute Tribunal].
 She claims that the determination by the Secretary-General under Staff Rule 11.2(b) is irrelevant.
 She also contends that in the absence of such determination by the Secretary-General, the remaining "ambiguity" should be assumed by the Organization. - 34.
 Ms. Faust's reliance on these arguments is misconceived.
-This is a case where we apply the general principle of interpretation ubi lex non distinguit, nec nos distinguere debemus, i.e. where the law does not distinguish, neither should we distinguish (footnote omitted). - 55.
-Finally, it is worth noting that, as pointed out by the Respondent, UN MEU's opinions are not binding on management evaluations that the separately administered Funds and Programmes and other UN Entities conduct.
-This notwithstanding, the Tribunal took note of the position taken at the 10 October 2018 CMD by Respondent's Counsel representing the separately administered Funds and Programmes and other UN Entities that they would most likely accept a Secretary-General's determination as to what constitutes a technical body for the purpose of staff rule 11.2(b), and not make a separate determination.
+This is a case where we apply the general principle of interpretation ubi lex non distinguit, nec nos distinguere debemus, i.e. where the law does not distinguish, neither should we distinguish (footnote omitted). - 58.
+Finally, it is worth noting that, as pointed out by the Respondents, UN MEU's opinions are not binding on management evaluations that the separately administered Funds and Programmes and other UN Entities conduct.
+This notwithstanding, the Tribunal took note of the position taken at the 30 October 2018 CMD, held in connection with the cases remanded by the Appeals Tribunal, by Respondents' Counsel representing the separately administered Funds and Programmes and other UN Entities that they would most likely accept a Secretary-General's determination as to what constitutes a technical body for the purpose of staff rule 11.2(b), and not make a separate determination. - 59.
 Indeed, while the authority to review requests for management evaluations has been delegated to the separately administered Funds and Programmes and other UN Entities concerned, the determination of what constitutes a technical body under staff rule 11.2(b) rests solely on the Secretary-General.
 Any other approach would lead to a system with different standards applying to different employing organizations.